-By putting a solar energy system on your home’s roof you automatically reduce or eliminate the power you must buy from your utility.
-This gives you a level of independence from the supplier as you generate your own energy.
-During certain times of the day you may produce more than you can use.
-Your system controls send every bit of this excess solar power back to the grid.
-To read more about that, visit our Solar PV page.
+Installing a solar energy system on your home’s roof can reduce or eliminate your reliance on the utility company for power.
+This grants you a level of independence as you generate your own energy.
+Additionally, during times when you generate excess power, your system will send it back to the grid.
+To learn more about this process, visit our Solar PV page.

-With a properly designed solar energy system plus battery storage, it is possible to completely “cut the cord” from the grid and your local utility.
-But, being 100% dependent on solar power is both an ambitious plan and one that requires the most family planning and expert design.
+With a well-designed solar energy system and battery storage, it’s possible to disconnect entirely from the grid and local utility.
+However, relying solely on solar power is an ambitious goal that requires careful planning and expert design.

 A Note About Battery Technology